josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

   decisions.

-    There also needs to be a clear definition of what issues belong to the IESG or IETF Chair vs. the IASA organisation or staff.
+    There also needs to be a clear definition of what issues belong to the IESG or IETF Chair vs. the IASA organization or staff.
 In many cases that is not clear today, and the IETF Chair role includes a lot of administrative leadership responsibility beyond a rational scope for the position.